xtermjs/xtermjs.org/_docs/guides/flowcontrol.md

 term.write(chunk_n);
 ```

 `write` itself is non-blocking, it buffers the data and returns immediately.
-The data will be processed with the next event loop invocation, the amount processed depends on a timer constraint and shall not take longer than 12ms (hardcoded, see [WriteBuffer.ts#L19-L25](https://github.com/xtermjs/xterm.js/blob/7f598a36753f4d950ee63dc91bd6a92290f7e037/src/common/input/WriteBuffer.ts#L19-L25)).
+The data will be processed with the next event loop invocation, the amount processed depends on a timer constraint and shall not take longer than 12ms (hardcoded in [WriteBuffer.ts#L19-L25](https://github.com/xtermjs/xterm.js/blob/7f598a36753f4d950ee63dc91bd6a92290f7e037/src/common/input/WriteBuffer.ts#L19-L25)).
 This is needed to give the renderer time to update and draw the new content with decent FPS (varies between 30 and 60).

 Compared to very fast producers (up to several GB/s) this system has a rather low throughput (5 - 35 MB/s), thus fast producers might keep growing the input write buffer.
 To avoid an out of memory exception in xterm.js this buffer has a hardcoded limit of 50 MB (see [WriteBuffer.ts#L9-L17](https://github.com/xtermjs/xterm.js/blob/7f598a36753f4d950ee63dc91bd6a92290f7e037/src/common/input/WriteBuffer.ts#L9-L17)).
 Any data beyond that limit gets discarded.